IrishLuck1/CyberSec/README.md

 Interpreter.
 This is not your system hosts file but the ansible specific hosts file located in the /etc/ansible/ directory.
 When you run your playbook it's going to look in the ansible hosts file for the IP Address(s) of the servers you wish to deploy elk to.
-It will locate the [elk] group and it'll see the 10.1.0.4 ip address and it'll run the playbook to that ip address.
+It will locate the [elk] group and it'll see the 10.1.0.4 ip address and it'll run the playbook to that IP Address(s).
 In this environment we only had 1 elk server to deploy.
 If you wanted to deploy multiple you'd only need to add the additional IP Address(s) to the hosts file in the [elk] group with the interpreter and the ansible control node would run the playbook on all IP's in the [elk] group.